 West Virginia legalized iGaming in 2019, making it one of only a handful of states where residents can play licensed online casino games.
 This creates an unusual situation for sweepstakes casinos: West Virginia residents have access to both regulated online casinos and unregulated sweepstakes platforms.
 Despite this, the West Virginia Lottery Commission has not taken enforcement action against sweepstakes casinos, and no legislation targeting them has been introduced.

 The coexistence of regulated iGaming and sweepstakes casinos in West Virginia may persist due to the state's generally permissive approach to gambling.
 However, as the licensed online casino market matures, pressure from licensed operators could eventually drive regulatory attention toward unregulated platforms.
-For now, all major sweepstakes casinos accept West Virginia players.
+Several major sweepstakes operators currently continue to serve West Virginia players.

 Legal uncertainty applies here, so this list reflects operators that currently accept players rather than a settled statewide availability conclusion.
 Review the source-backed notes before registering or redeeming prizes.